 An immunomodulator is a substance that helps to regulate the immune system.
-This can be either by boosting the activity of the immune system or by suppressing it.
-Immunomodulators are used in the treatment of various conditions, such as allergy induced asthma, autoimmune diseases, and cancer.
-They may also be helpful in preventing infections.
+It can be either by boosting the activity of the immune system or by suppressing it.
+Immunomodulators treat various conditions, such as allergy-induced asthma, autoimmune diseases, and cancer.
+They may also help prevent infections.

 Quick Relief Medication

-There are a number of quick relief medications available in Cheltenham for asthma that can provide fast and effective relief from symptoms.
-These include short-acting beta agonists, inhaled corticosteroids, leukotriene modifiers, and oral and intravenous corticosteroids.
-Each of these medication classes works in a different way to relieve symptoms and they can be used alone or in combination depending on the severity of the asthma attack.
+Several quick-relief medications available in Cheltenham for asthma can provide fast and effective relief from symptoms.
+These include short-acting beta-agonists, inhaled corticosteroids, leukotriene modifiers, and oral and intravenous corticosteroids.
+Each of these medication classes works differently to relieve symptoms, and they can be used alone or in combination, depending on the severity of the asthma attack.

 Short-acting beta agonists

 Also commonly used to quickly relieve asthma symptoms.
-Using an inhaler, works by reducing inflammation in the airways, which helps to improve airflow and reduce symptoms.
+Using an inhaler reduces inflammation in the airways, which helps improve airflow and reduce symptoms.

-Are another type of medication that can be used to quickly relieve asthma symptoms.
-They work by blocking the action of leukotrienes, which are substances that can cause inflammation and constriction of the airways.
+Another type of medication that can be used to relieve asthma symptoms quickly.
+They work by blocking the action of leukotrienes, substances that can cause inflammation and constriction of the airways.
 They come in pill form and must be taken daily.

 Oral and intravenous corticosteroids

-Sometimes used to quickly relieve severe asthma symptoms.
+Sometimes used to relieve severe asthma symptoms quickly.
 They work by suppressing the immune system and reducing inflammation.

-While quick-relief medications can be very effective at relieving asthma symptoms, they should not be used as a long-term treatment for asthma.
+While quick-relief medications can be very effective at relieving asthma symptoms, they should not be used as a long-term treatment.
 Instead, they should only be used on an as-needed basis to relieve symptoms.
 If you use quick-relief medications more than two times per week, you may need to consider taking a daily medication to control your asthma.

-While medication is the most common form of treatment for asthma, there are other options as well.
-For instance, some people with asthma may benefit from allergy shots, which can help to reduce the symptoms of asthma triggered by allergies.
-Additionally, avoiding triggers is an important part of managing asthma.
+While medication is the most common asthma treatment, there are other options.
+For instance, some people with asthma may benefit from allergy shots, which can help reduce asthma symptoms triggered by allergies.
+Additionally, avoiding triggers is an essential part of managing asthma.
 Common triggers include: